Ahmed-Shoushaa/OCIxLBxApp/README.md

 # OCIxLBxApp
-Creating OCI infrastructure for a apache server web app with a load balancer using terraform
+Creating OCI infrastructure for apache server web app with a load balancer using terraform